 Creating a Safer Future

 With current events unfolding regarding workplace incidents, we are reminded every day that safety procedures and practices must always be done and taken seriously.
 We are deeply saddened by what happened at the Hard Rock Hotel in New Orleans, as it will now serve as one of many reminders of the importance of safe building practices in the construction industry.
 Make no mistake: construction is the most dangerous industry to work in, with many accidents and fatalities occurring worldwide.
 With that in mind, it is imperative to continue emphasizing the importance of safety procedures and guidelines to ensure that the number of incidents are reduced over time.
 The creation of OSHA was just the first step; the further responsibility lands on all parties.
 Whether you’re the general contractor, subcontractor, or general laborer, safety is both an individual and team responsibility.
-With safety firms like TSC Southeast, we aim to make safety the most important job on the job.
+With safety firms like GBTS, we aim to make safety the most important job on the job.